ranglanimanish90/gitpoc/README.md

 # This is heading file

-this is simple text now updated
+this is simple text now updated from github